-The Legislature appropriated to the Council \$46 million for fiscal year 2019 from the excess lottery revenue fund.
+The Legislature appropriated to the Council \$46 million for fiscal year 2020 from the excess lottery revenue fund.
 This amount is contingent on revenue collected from state video lottery operations meeting expected projections; therefore, the Council may receive up to \$40 million to provide additional loans, grants and other funding assistance and an additional \$6 million restricted for debt service on bonds issued to fund Chesapeake Bay and Greenbrier Watershed projects.

 There are several other factors which are unknown that may affect the Council.
-These factors include changes in existing legislation and regulations, amounts collected in the excess lottery fund, market conditions that could impact investment income or affect the viability of issuing additional revenue bonds, and economic conditions that may affect the repayment of Council loans.
+These factors include the COVID-19 outbreak (further discussed in Note 17), changes in existing legislation and regulations, amounts collected in the excess lottery fund, market conditions that could impact investment income or affect the viability of issuing additional revenue bonds, and economic conditions that may affect the repayment of Council loans.